Loris Benito

-Loris Benito Souto (born 7 January 1992) is a Swiss professional footballer who plays as a left-back for Young Boys and the Switzerland national team.
+Loris Benito Souto (born 7 January 1992) is a Swiss professional footballer who plays as a left-back or centre-back for Young Boys and the Switzerland national team.

 Club career

 Benito was born in Aarau, Switzerland.
-A product of local FC Aarau youth ranks, Benito made his professional debut on 1 November 2009, age 17, under then coach, Martin Andermatt.
+A product of local FC Aarau youth ranks, he made his professional debut on 1 November 2009 at age 17 under then-coach Martin Andermatt.
 His performances led to a move in 2012 to FC Zürich.

 On 10 March 2013, in an away match against FC Thun, Benito was bitten on the finger by a beech marten he had caught after it invaded the pitch.

 After solid performances in the Swiss league, news started about a potential move abroad.
 On 22 June 2014, Benito signed a five-year deal with Portuguese champions Benfica for an unconfirmed fee of around €2.5 million.

 On 18 October 2014, Benito made his debut for Benfica in a win at S.C.
 Covilhã (2–3) in the third round of Taça de Portugal.
 On 6 December 2014, he debuted in Primeira Liga in a home win (3–0) against Belenenses.

 On 22 February 2015, Benito debuted for Benfica B against Oriental in Segunda Liga.

 On 23 June 2015, he returned to Swiss football, signing a four-year contract with BSC Young Boys.
-His first two seasons back in Switzerland have been almost on the sidelines with injuries including a metatarsal fracture and torn ligaments in his knee.
+His first two seasons back in Switzerland were spent mostly on the sidelines with injuries including a metatarsal fracture and torn ligaments in his knee.

+He also played for French club FC Girondins de Bordeaux between 2019 and 2021.

-On 30 January 2022, he signed a 1.5-year contract with Sion.
+On 30 January 2022, Benito signed a 1.5-year contract with Sion.

-On 4 July 2022, Benito returned to Young Boys with a three-year contract.
+On 4 July 2022, he returned to Young Boys on a three-year contract.
+He scored a late own goal against Celtic on 22 January 2025, to put Celtic in the knockout stages of the UEFA Champions League.

 International career

-In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.
+In May 2019, Benito played in the 2019 UEFA Nations League Finals, where his team finished fourth.

-In 2021 he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.
+In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team created one of the main sensations of the tournament reaching the quarter-finals.